zzz2010/nars-paddle/README.md

 Neighbor Averaging over Relation Subgraphs (NARS)
+This is replementation of NARS using DL framework PaddlePaddle.
 =================
 NARS is an algorithm for node classification on heterogeneous graphs, based on scalable neighbor averaging techniques that have been previously used in e.g.